Group Rekey Interval

 - Log into your router and look for "Group Key Renewal" or "Group Rekey Interval" under your wireless security settings.

-- Change the value from 3600 to 86400 (24 hours).
-This dramatically reduces how often devices need to renegotiate, while still refreshing the key daily.
+- Optionally change the value from 3600 to 86400 (24 hours).
+This matches the upstream hostapd default for modern encryption and reduces how often devices renegotiate, while still refreshing the key daily.

 - After changing the setting, reboot your router so all devices pick up the new configuration cleanly.